gencay/vscode-chatgpt/README.md

 ## 📢 New feature - Use Official OpenAI GPT3 APIs or browser integration with zero-config

 The extension now supports official APIs from OpenAI along with zero-config browser based integration.
 Simply switch methods in your settings and use your API Key to ask questions.

+Dialogues are also supported in this official method similar to what ChatGPT offers.
+However, ChatGPT may provide better answers in conversations since it's optimized for chat.

 If you opt-in to use this method, make sure you are aware of the limitations set by OpenAI team [here](https://help.openai.com/en/articles/5955598-is-api-usage-subject-to-any-rate-limits).

 # ChatGPT as your copilot to level up your developer experience

 - 🤖 Zero-Config setup.
 Simply login to OpenAI as usual.
-Or use OpenAI's official GPT3 APIs
+Or use OpenAI's official GPT3 APIs.
+- 💬 Supports dialogues on all methods using ChatGPT, GPT-3 or Codex code/text completions.
 - 📎 Detects partial code response and suggests automatic continuation and combination of multiple answers.
 - ➡️ Export all your conversation history at once in Markdown format.
 - 💭 Preset commands + Customization to use any prompt for a selected code.